-The section of US-17 south of the Ogeechee River, off I-95 between exits 14 and 12, offers shunpikers (those who shun turnpikes; see www.shunpikers.com) a 24-mile taste of old-style Lowland Georgia.
-Sometimes called the Old Atlantic Highway, it is a textbook example of how traveling the two-lane highways is superior in almost every way to hustling down the Interstates.
+The section of US-17 south of the Ogeechee River, off I-95 between exits 14 and 12, offers shunpikers (those who shun turnpikes) a 24-mi (39 km) taste of old-style Lowland Georgia.
+Sometimes called the Old Atlantic Highway, it is a textbook example of how traveling the two-lane highways is superior in almost every way to hustling down the interstates.
 Midway along, the coincidentally named town of Midway (pop.
-1,500) was founded back in 1754 by a band of New England colonists, two of whom (Lyman Hall and Button Guinett) went on to sign the Declaration of Independence as Georgia’s self-declared representatives to the Continental Congress.
-The centerpiece of Midway, then and now, is 200-year-old Midway Church, which preserves the original pulpit and slave gallery; keys for the church are available at the adjacent Midway Museum (912/884-5837, closed Mon. and Sun., $6 adults).
+2,027) was founded back in 1754 by a band of New England colonists, two of whom (Lyman Hall and Button Guinett) went on to sign the Declaration of Independence as Georgia’s self-declared representatives to the Continental Congress.
+The centerpiece of Midway, then and now, is 200-year-old Midway Church, which preserves the original pulpit and slave gallery; visitors are allowed only with a docent from the adjacent Midway Museum (912/884-5837, Tues.-Sat., $10 adults).

-South of Midway along US-17, a small sign on the east side of the highway (a mile south of I-95 exit 67) points travelers toward the “Smallest Church in America,” a 12-seat cabin that’s open 24 hours.
-(Please turn the lights out when you leave.)
-Besides the kitsch value, there’s another good reason to keep an eye out for the Smallest Church: six miles east of the church, a mile from the shore down Harris Neck Road, the wonderfully named, nearly world-famous Old School Diner (912/832-2136, closed Mon.-Tues., cash only) serves up generous portions of fantastically flavorful seafood, barbecue ribs, chicken, and more.
-Only a half hour from Savannah, it’s worth a trip from just about anywhere.
+South of Midway along US-17, a small sign on the east side of the highway (1 mi/1.6 km south of I-95 exit 67) points travelers toward the “Smallest Church in America,” a 12-seat cabin that’s open 24 hours.
+(The original Smallest Church opened in the 1960s, burned down in 2015, and was quickly rebuilt.)
+Besides the kitsch value, there’s another good reason to keep an eye out for the Smallest Church: 6 mi (9.6 km) east of the church, a mile from the shore down Harris Neck Road, the wonderfully named and nearly world-famous Old School Diner (912/832-2136, Wed.-Sun.) serves up generous portions of fantastically flavorful seafood, barbecue ribs, chicken, and more.
+Only 45 minutes from Savannah, it’s worth a trip from just about anywhere.